ismailmmd/caat/README.md

 A CLI tool that converts Markdown files to beautifully styled terminal output with colors and formatting.

+Why tomd?
+Well, just like Tom 🐱 chases Jerry 🐭, **tomd** chases away boring plain text!
+It's the cat's meow alternative to `cat` for reading Markdown - because who wants to stare at raw markup when you can have rainbow-colored, properly formatted prose? 🌈✨

 ## Installation

 Install globally via npm: